 30 June 2012, 30 June 2011 and 31 December 2011 to an underlying basis.
 Throughout this Interim Report, we may reconcile other reported results to underlying results when management believes that doing so results in a more useful discussion of operating performance.
-Equivalent tables are provided for each of our global businesses and geographical segments in the Form 6-K filed with the Securities and Exchange Commission ('SEC'), which is available on www.hsbc.com.
+Equivalent tables are provided for each of our global businesses and geographical segments on pages 52a and 98a, which is available on www.hsbc.com.